dop-cluster/HPC-Documentation/Page-2.md

 Here :
-* test:  indicates the Username
+* testuser:  indicates the Username
 * master: indicates the Hostname (node in which user is working on)
 * ~ : indicates the working directory.
 Specifically, ~ denotes the home directory.
 * $ : indicates the system is ready to take input.
 Sometimes denoted by “>”.